cwesson/wordle-solver/README.md

 If the word is not found by Wordle, simply press enter with no feedback.

-This also outputs a log, rules.log, for debugging.
+This works by building a set of rules based on the feedback.
+It checks each word on the list against the rules and removes any words that violate a rule.
+It then picks the word with the highest score as the next guess.
+It also outputs a log, rules.log, for debugging.
 The log contains all the words eliminated from consideration along with the reason they were removed.

 ## words_alpha.txt
-This word list is from https://github.com/dwyl/english-words, it is licenses under The Unlicense.
+This word list is from https://github.com/dwyl/english-words, it is licensed under The Unlicense.